BrianLesko/maze-runner/readme.md

-# Dualsense Sketchpad
+# Maze Runner Game
-This code implements a sketchpad app using a wired Dualsense (PS5) controller.
-The code is rritten in [Pure Python](https://github.com/BrianLesko/maze-runner/blob/main/app.py) - created for Learning Purposes.
+This code implements a Maze running game using a wired Dualsense (PS5) controller.
+Use the touchpad as the input.
+The code is rritten in [Pure Python](https://github.com/BrianLesko/maze-runner/blob/main/app.py) in under 100 lines.
+Created by Brian Lesko for Learning Purposes.

 &nbsp;